Python extension module wrapping FLINT (Fast Library for Number Theory) and Arb (arbitrary-precision ball arithmetic). Features:

 for finite fields and

 univariate polynomials over finite fields.
-(GP)fmpz_mpoly
+This exposes all

 , fmpq_mpoly